 Dry the printhead on paper towels.
 If you’re in a hurry put it in the oven with it set to 120 degrees F for a half hour, or dry gently with a hair dryer.
 If you’re not in a hurry let it air-dry overnight.
 When you’re done you should be confident the printhead is dry inside and out.
 If you heated it, let it cool before reinstalling it.

 Reinstall the Printhead

 Put the printhead back in the same way you took it out.
 Start with the contacts up and the ink intake ports down, with the bottom of the printhead going in first.
 If you do it that way it will just drop in once you get it aligned right.
 Close the latch to secure the printhead.

 Put the ink cartridges back in (in the right slots!)
 I would replace any that don’t have a decent amount of liquid ink in them.
 Close up the printer (don’t forget that bottom cover) and plug it back in.

 Turn it on.
-It will complain about being unplugged, which is OK.
-Run a deep cleaning on all colors, then run a nozzle check.
+It will complain about being unplugged while on, which is OK.
+Run a deep cleaning, then run a nozzle check.